Appendix A — Certification Frequently Asked Questions

 Effective June 1, 2019, CDMs are required to submit all CE hours electronically and upload required documentation via the My Certification page by the end of their three-year recertification period.
 Physical, e-mailed, or faxed documentation sent to CBDM will not be accepted or returned.
 Individuals selected for the CE audit will receive e-mail communication from CBDM on required actions, including how to submit CE activities via the My Certification page.

 To ensure CE activities are recognized and recorded to your record, please do not submit CE activities until at least 24 hours after your certification has been activated or reinstated.

 What happens if the CE hours I submitted are not accepted?

-If granted an extension, credential holders will be given up to 90 days (November 30) to make up the CE hours that are deemed unacceptable. the CE hours must be reported and all required documentation electronically uploaded via the My Certification page.
+If granted an extension, individuals will be given up to 90 days (November 30) to make up the CE hours that are deemed unacceptable. the CE hours must be reported and all required documentation electronically uploaded via the My Certification page.
 The CE record will then be audited again.
 If audit requirements are not me by November 30, the certification will be terminated.
 To be eligible for certification again, you must meet current eligibility requirements, submit an exam application with fees for review and approval, and pass the CDM Credentialing Exam.

 What happens if I lose my credential?

 Individuals who lose their credential must qualify for the exam under a current pathway of eligibility, submit an exam application with fees for review and approval, and pass the CDM, CFPP Credentialing Exam to be eligible to become certified as a CDM, CFPP again.